 What makes a great team?

-The leadership at google, put in the effort to understand what makes an unstoppable team.
+The leadership at Google, put in the effort to understand what makes an unstoppable team.
 After conducting 200 interviews and studying 180 google teams, they found that who is on the team matters a-lot less than how they interact with each other.
+Google teamwork is next level.

 Here are the top 5 traits that foster an incredible team dynamic, and how leaders can work to improve them.